nvlbg/gepify/README.md

 With this tool you can download your spotify and deezer playlists.
 The songs are downloaded from youtube or soundcloud.
 If you want support for other service or provider please [open an issue](https://github.com/nvlbg/gepify/issues).
 You can also download individual songs from your playlists.
-The supported formats for now are mp3, ogg and opus.
+The supported formats for now are mp3, ogg, opus and aac.

 Installing
 ----------